mcroboredo/MDOVRP/README.md

 ## Instances for the Multi-Depot Open Vehicle Routing Problem

-This respositry contains the instances used in the paper "A branch-and-cut-and-price algorithm for the multi-depot open vehicle routing problem".
+This respositry contains the instances used in the paper "On the exact solution of the multi-depot open vehicle routing problem".